pgadmin-org/pgadmin4/docs/en_US/container_deployment.rst

 Allows the port that the server listens on to be set to a specific value rather than using the default.

+*PGADMIN_SERVER_JSON_FILE*

+Default: /pgadmin4/servers.json

+Override the default file path for the server definition list.
+See the /pgadmin4/servers.json mapped file below for more information.

 *GUNICORN_THREADS*

 Default: 25